Philibert Jean-Baptiste Curial: Campaigning with Napoleon

 Curial distinguished himself at the Battle of Eylau, and again at the Battle of Friedland, after which he was elevated to the rank of Général de brigade, and obtained the title of Baron of the Empire in 1808.
 He went on to play a decisive role in the Battle of Aspern-Essling, capturing the village of Essling after seven previous attacks had failed.
 This feat of arms earned him the rank of général de division, which the emperor conferred on him on 5 June 1809.
 Back in Paris, General Curial married the daughter of State Councilor Count Beugnot.
 He took part in the French invasion of Russia in 1812, commanding the Fusiliers-Chasseurs Regiment of the Imperial Guard, once more demonstrating great personal courage.
 Curial survived the French retreat, and in 1813 he was charged by the Emperor to organize and then take command of twelve new battalions of the Young Guard.
-He led these troops in the German Campaign of 1813, took part in the Battle of Leipzig on 16 October, where he seized Dolitz's position, pushed the enemy back across the river Pleiße, and captured a large number of Austrian troops, including General Merfeldt.
+He led these troops in the German Campaign of 1813 and took part in the Battle of Leipzig on 16 October, where he seized Dolitz's position, pushed the enemy back across the river Pleiße, and captured a large number of Austrian troops, including General Merfeldt.

 On 30 October Curial was heavily involved in defending against the Austro-Bavarian army attempting to cut off the retreat of the French army at the Battle of Hanau.
 As a reward for his services during this battle, he received the Grand Cross of the Order of the Reunion.
 Curial took part in all the battles against the allied forces as they pushed into France, and particularly distinguished himself at the battles of Vauchamps and Craonne under the emperor, and the Battle of Paris under Marshal Mortier.
 The Emperor created him count of the Empire on 22 March 1814.

-Bourbon restoration and the Hundred Days
+Bourbon Restoration and the Hundred Days

 Curial was one of the first general officers to announce their obedience to the acts of the Sénat conservateur and give their support to Louis XVIII on the Bourbon Restoration.
 The King created him a Knight of the Royal and Military Order of Saint Louis on 2 June, a Peer of France on 4 June, grand officer of the Legion of Honour and Commander of the 19th Military Division on 14 July.
 At the same time his father-in-law, Count Beugnot, was appointed director of the police.
-Curial became grand cross of the Legion of Honour on 14 February 1815, and was created gentleman of the king's chamber.
+Curial became the grand cross of the Legion of Honour on 14 February 1815 and was created gentleman of the king's chamber.
 On his return from the island of Elba and the start of the Hundred Days, Curial was out of favour with Napoleon.
-He was relieved of command of the chasseurs de la Garde, which was entrusted to General Charles Antoine Morand, and was ordered to go to Lyons to serve in the Army of the Alps under the orders of Marshal Louis-Gabriel Suchet.
+He was relieved of command of the chasseurs de la Garde, which was entrusted to General Charles Antoine Morand and was ordered to go to Lyon to serve in the Army of the Alps under the orders of Marshal Louis-Gabriel Suchet.
 The Emperor did not call him to the newly created House of Peers.